3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 With these simple categories, it’s easy to track your spending.
 But it is helpful to write things down.

 Keep an accounting of your spending in each of these 3 categories.
-I like to keep a budgeting book to write down all of the items we buy and track bills.
-Using these categories makes that process simple.
+Use a budgeting book or budget spreadsheet to write down all of the items we buy and track bills.
+Using these broad categories makes that process simple.

 With this simple method, it’ll take 15-30 minutes a week to write everything down and check-in.